‘The IASS works with local partners, including local parent and young people forums to inform and influence policy and practice in the local area.’

 Ongoing

-Examples include: making suggestions for the post-16 transitions guide, suggesting changes to draft of the Local Offer EHC needs assessment prompt sheet, reviewing drafts of Easy Read explaining the Key Working function and reviewing Liquid Logic (the new proposed EHCP portal) from the family perspective.
+Previous examples include: making suggestions for the post-16 transitions guide, suggesting changes to draft of the Local Offer EHC needs assessment prompt sheet, reviewing drafts of Easy Read explaining the Key Working function and reviewing Liquid Logic (the EHCP portal) from the family perspective.

 Sharing intelligence